General Electric's modest gains, candour spark 'relief rally' | MarketScreener

-GE stock soared 14 percent to $10.40 as profits and sales rose in its aviation, healthcare and oil-and-gas businesses, offsetting $1 billion (£762 million) in cumulative losses at its power and capital units.
+GE stock briefly soared as much as 18 percent as profits and sales rose in its aviation, healthcare and oil-and-gas businesses, offsetting $1 billion (£762 million) in cumulative losses at its power and capital units.
+GE's bond prices also rose sharply.
+In afternoon trading, the stock was up about 12 percent at $10.22.

+The 2018 results cap one of GE's worst years, starting with an $11 billion charge and disclosure of accounting investigations by U.S. regulators, and ending with fears about GE's liquidity and even the continued existence of what once was America's most famous and valuable company.
+Even with Thursday's gains, GE shares are down 65 percent over the past two years.

 Many analysts and investors had braced for disappointing results and were relieved that new Chief Executive Larry Culp was able to show some improvement while being blunt about bad news.
 Culp offered only a scant forecast, however, delaying details for a meeting to be scheduled soon.